-The world’s second most famous painting, by a universal genius.
-That is the gem hidden inside this convent in Milan.
+The world’s second most famous painting, The Last Supper, was made by a universal genius.
+This gem hides inside a convent in Milan.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 - Official title: Church and Dominican Convent of Santa Maria delle Grazie with “The Last Supper” by Leonardo da Vinci